CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed a bug which caused bullet tracer images to flicker occasionally (Roblox unloading and reloading the texture)
 - Fixed a bug which broke "foley" sounds when wearing armor/backpacks
 - Fixed a bug where looking in certain directions would break the fps gun view bobbing.
+- Fixed a bug which prevented the `Blood` setting from being respected in general.
+- Fixed a bug which prevented the `Bodies` setting from being respected on zombies.